Find Affordable College Courses

 Top 10 Best Health Professions Schools

-Our analysis found Mayo Clinic School of Medicine to be the best school for health professions students who want to pursue a degree in Minnesota.
-Located in the medium-sized city of Rochester, Mayo Clinic School of Medicine is a private not-for-profit school with a small student population.
+Our 2023 rankings named Mayo Clinic School of Medicine the best school in Minnesota for health professions students.
+Located in the midsize city of Rochester, Mayo Clinic School of Medicine is a private not-for-profit college with a small student population.

 Health Professions majors at Mayo Clinic School of Medicine take out an average of $25,684 in student loans while working on their egree.